atchertchian/nuxeo-kind-clusters/nuxeo-clusters-in-kind.md

-## Principles used to deploy multiple nuxeo application
+## Principles used to deploy multiple Nuxeo applications

-Several approaches are possible to generate multiple tenant deployments
+Several approaches are possible to generate multiple tenant deployments:

- - brute force copy/past of yaml + search/replace
+ - brute force copy/paste of yaml + search/replace
  	- this was the first test
  	- this works but this is ugluy
  - pure helm